-During 2014, our compensation committee retained Barney & Barney LLC as its independent compensation consultant.
-For 2013, Barney & Barney LLC, assisted the compensation committee in confirming a peer group of companies to be used in the compensation setting process.
-For 2014, a peer group of 25 life sciences companies in similar phases of development as us with the following characteristics was selected based on the following parameters and not on the basis of executive compensation levels:
+During 2018, our compensation committee retained Marsh & McLennan Agency LLC as its independent compensation consultant.
+Marsh & McLennan assisted the compensation committee in confirming a peer group of companies to be used in the compensation setting process.
+After review and consultation with Marsh & McLennan, the compensation committee determined that Marsh & McLennan is independent and there was no conflict of interest resulting from retaining Marsh & McLennan during fiscal year 2018.
+In reaching these conclusions, the compensation committee considered the factors set forth in Exchange Act Rule 10C-1 and Nasdaq listing standards.

+For purposes of determining 2019 executive compensation, a peer group of 20 life sciences companies in similar phases of development as us with the following characteristics was selected based on the following parameters and not on the basis of executive compensation levels:

-- Market capitalization less than \$500 million. - Revenues less than \$50 million. - Employee size less than 100 employees. - Peer group companies were located nationally.
+- Market capitalization less than \$500 million. - · Revenues less than \$50 million. - Employee size less than 100 employees. - Peer group companies were located nationally.